tytydraco/yessleep/out/That_face_.md

 There was a red light hanging from the ceiling and it was moving from one side to another.
 Under that light, we saw countless mannequin figures standing in the room.
 Everyone started screaming.

 Later we never saw our favorite professor.
 He just vanished into thin air.
 Nobody was found at his place.
 But, I can still remember that face behind him.
-Sometimes I have nightmares and I see the thing scrutinizing me while having its dangling tongue out.
+Some nights I have nightmares and I see the thing scrutinizing me while having its dangling tongue out.